‘The Walking Dead’ Season 9 Return: Norman Reedus Reveals A ‘Mutual Respect’ Between Daryl Dixon And Alpha

 — Dalton Ross (@DaltonRoss) February 7, 2019

-In the previous trailer for the Season 9 return of The Walking Dead, there is a scene involving one of the Whisperers, Lydia (Cassady McClincy) and Daryl Dixon.
+In the previous trailer for the Season 9 return of The Walking Dead, there is a scene involving one of the Whisperers, Lydia (Cassady McClincy), and Daryl Dixon.
 Lydia is confined to a cell and they are discussing her mother, Alpha (Samantha Morton), who is the leader of the Whisperers.

 Norman Reedus reveals that, thanks in part to this conversation, Daryl will aim to discover more about this group and the leader.